 Are You Letting the Bad Guys In?

-Security specialist Neil Gibb explains why you need to pay as much attention to your physical defences as you do to your cyber controls.
+Our security specialist explains why you need to pay as much attention to your physical defences as you do to your cyber controls.

 So, you’ve had your annual network security assessment, analysed the report and followed the remediation advice to the letter.
 Every system is up-to-date and – like 300 Spartans – your firewall stands fiercely between your network and the dangers of the outside world.

 Now you can kick back and relax; you’re secure from the bad guys, right?
 Unfortunately, no, you're not.
 You haven’t done anything wrong; protecting your infrastructure from external threats is crucial, but it’s only part of your armoury.
 What if an attacker gets inside your premises?
 How hard or easy would that be?
 And have you tested your assumptions?

 In these days of ever-advancing technological security, one immutable fact remains: employees are your organisation’s greatest vulnerability.
 Criminals know this and are ready and willing to exploit any opportunity to access your assets via your users.

 Physical intruders manipulate employees through:

 - our natural human tendency to trust e.g. your workers will assume a stranger in the office has a right to be there.
 They’ll allow someone to follow closely behind (tailgate) and might even hold the security door open for them.

 - our fear of being rude.
 This makes people reticent about questioning or challenging unusual activity.

 - our complacency or busyness – employees can’t be bothered or are distracted with 101 other things.
 Someone else knows about that stranger in the server room – right?